My Budget Business Trip to New York City

-If you’re an early bird, head down to the studios of ABC’s Good Morning America, NBC’s Today Show or CBS’s The Early Show.
+If you’re an early bird, head down to the studios of ABC’s Good Morning America, NBC’s Today Show or opens in a new windowCBS’s The Early Show.
 The earlier you arrive the better your chances you’ll end up on television.
-Or, if your schedule permits, attend a taping of a television show such as Anderson Cooper, Dr. Oz or Who Wants to Be a Millionaire?
+Or, if your schedule permits, attend a opens in a new windowtaping of a television show such as opens in a new windowAnderson Cooper, opens in a new windowDr.
+Ozopens WORD file or opens in a new windowWho Wants to Be a Millionaire?

 I’ve probably visited New York a dozen times but I have yet to see a Broadway play.

 Although I’d be reimbursed, I didn’t want to spend much on transportation because again, I’m watching my cash flow.
 I used Super Shuttle from the airport to the hotel and used the subway once, round trip to and from dinner.
 I ended up walking everywhere else (my feet felt it) and splurged on a taxi from the hotel to the airport.
 I used online check-in for my flight and paid for my luggage in advance, which I’m not sure if that saves a couple of bucks these days or not.

 I also saved my employer on tolls with my personal SunPass account in which I receive discounts on tolls.